Saqib00712/IBM_RAG_Specialization/Generative_AI_Application/README.md

-This Folder will contain Generative AI Applicatios
+This Folder will contain Generative AI Applications